 Bong and Arthur near Laguna Lake in Barrio Mamatid

 Ernesto informed us that locals can still catch fish in the lake.
 Siltation has compromised the taste of the fish, though.
-You will need to clean them very well due to the rapid urbanization on the lake’s fringes that had rendered the once-clear waters to an almost light chocolate color.
+You will need to clean them very well due to the rapid urbanization on the lake’s fringes, that had rendered the once-clear waters an almost light chocolate color.

-All over the Philippines, smaller towns surrounding a big city had slowly lost their rural appeal; most farmlands had almost disappeared because of the urban crawl.
+All over the Philippines, smaller towns surrounding big cities had slowly lost their rural appeal; most farmlands had almost disappeared due to urban sprawl.

-Back inside the house, Ernesto served us “balut” (boiled 18-day fertilized duck eggs), slices of ‘pakwan and iced water while we reminisced our days in Saudi Arabia, our families, and, of course, local politics.
+Back inside the house, Ernesto served us “balut” (boiled 18-day fertilized duck eggs), slices of ‘pakwan’, and iced water.
+At the same time, we reminisced about our days in Saudi Arabia, our families, and, of course, local politics.

-Back at the house, I rested and showered away the heat while Arthur headed back to the store after he had fed his flock and prepared a vegetable dish that featured “Puso ng saging” (banana hearts or budding banana blossoms).
+Back at the house, I rested and showered away the heat.
+At the same time, Arthur headed back to the store after feeding his flock and preparing a vegetable dish that featured “puso ng saging” (banana hearts or budding banana blossoms).
 They arrived back from the store at about 6:30 PM, and we had dinner of the same leftovers except for the vegetable dish with copious servings of white rice.

 We were halfway through the first bottle when his friend arrived in a nice-looking SUV.
-He brought a plastic bag containing an orange-colored fried dish called “okoy” (small shrimps with slivers of vegetables deep fried in batter).
-Arthur had told me yesterday that he is also the godfather of his friend’s – who’s an architect – older son and that on some occasions, both father and son would be present in their drinking sprees.
+He brought a plastic bag containing an orange-colored fried dish called “okoy” (small shrimp with slivers of vegetables deep-fried in batter).
+Arthur had told me yesterday that he is also the ‘ninong‘ (godfather) of his architect-friend’s older son, and that on some occasions, both father and son would be present during their drinking sprees.

 Day 3- Jan.
 26, 2016 – (Tuesday): The Commute Back to Imus, Cavite

-I woke up at 5:30 to prepare for the trip back to Imus, Cavite.
-We had hotdogs, fried eggs, and big ‘pan de sals’ for breakfast that Carol had prepared earlier.
+I woke up at 5:30 AM to prepare for the trip back to Imus, Cavite.
+We had hot dogs, fried eggs, and big ‘pan de sals‘ for breakfast that Carol had prepared earlier.
 Afterward, I took a few more pictures of their place before we left at about 8:00 that morning.

 From their house, Carol and I took a tricycle (PHP 10 or USD 0.21 per person) to their store, where I bid farewell to Arthur.
-We hailed a ‘jeepney‘ to the bus terminal in Santa Rosa, where we waited for an air-conditioned van to fill up passengers.
-For PHP 55 (USD 1.17), it took us to Pala-Pala, Cavite, where we caught our final ride to Imus.
+We hailed a ‘jeepney‘ to the transport terminal in Santa Rosa, where we waited for an air-conditioned van to fill up with passengers.
+For PHP 55 (approximately US$1.17), we were taken to Pala-Pala, Cavite, where we caught our final jeepney ride to Imus.

 Arthur’s ride in the barrio